runirudh/image_depth_training/README.md

 **CV is used to get accurate result**

 ## Models fitted are -

-### Linear, Linear regularized, KNeighborsRegressor , Multi Layer Perceptron Regressor, CNN, RandomForest, DecisionTreeRegressor
+     Linear, Linear regularized, KNeighborsRegressor, Multi Layer Perceptron Regressor,

+     CNN, RandomForest, DecisionTreeRegressor

 Models are fitted with both normal flattened array data and convoluted data.

-The contrast in predictive power of models of using different inputs is showcased through computation time and by comparing mse values.
+### The contrast in predictive power of models using these different inputs is showcased through computation time and comparing mse values.

-**Predicted depth images** have been plotted at each stage to highlight difference between models.
+**Predicted depth images** have been plotted at each stage to select hyperparameters for models.

-### Finding : Convoluted data achieves better prediction MSE and run time.
+### Convoluted data achieves better prediction MSE and run time.

 ### Predictions: